About Ashtanga Yoga

 Ashtanga Yoga has a reputation of being a "hard" form of yoga and although it is a physically demanding practice I believe that if taught in an environment where kindness and compassion are guiding principles then the practice doesn't have to be "hard".

-I offer props and variations and alternatives to all my students.
+I offer props, variations and alternatives to all my students.
 I use verbal and physical assistance (which is always optional!) to guide a safer and more effective experience of a pose.

 In a self-practice class (traditionally called "Mysore Style"), students move through the order of postures at their own pace according to the dynamic rhythm of their own breathing.
 In this type of class, I work with students individually (a bit like a private yoga class in a group setting) offering support, guidance or the next posture as required.